pixelsquidd/Random-Factions-Rimworld-Mod/README.md

 - Random Rough Faction: replaced with a randomly selected aggressive faction
 - Random Pirate Faction: replaced with a randomly selected permanently hostile faction

+## Integration With Other Mods

+### Faction Control
+Random Factions does not interfere with [Faction Control](https://steamcommunity.com/sharedfiles/filedetails/?id=2882785581), but changing the faction frequencies in Faction Control will have no affect on the chance of a faction being added by Random Factions.

+### Vanilla Factions Expanded - Mechanoids
+If [VFE Mechanoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2329011599) is also installed, then Random Factions will add another random faction called "random mechanoid", which has a 50-50 chance of turning into either the vanilla Mechanoid Hive faction of the VFE Mechanoid Swarm faction.

+### Vanilla Factions Expanded - Insectoids
+If [VFE Insectoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2149755445) is also installed, then Random Factions will add another random faction called "random insectoid", which has a 50-50 chance of turning into either the vanilla Insect Hive faction of the VFE Insect Geneline faction.

 ## Use, Distribution, and Licensing
 Random Factions Rimworld Mod is licensed under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) Creative Commons License.